stewartyu/button-tutorial/README.md

 Awesome!
 With the setup complete, let's get on with the integration.

+If you had any problems with the setup, check out this branch with the setup steps complete: [https://github.com/stewartyu/calendar-app/tree/skip-setup](https://github.com/stewartyu/calendar-app/tree/skip-setup)

 ## 2. Configure Your Button

 Next, let’s set up the Uber integration in your Button Dashboard.
 Don’t have an account?
 [Create one for free at app.usebutton.com](http://app.usebutton.com)!